chef-boneyard/resource/chef/cookbooks/crazytown/README.md

-ChefDSL
+ChefResource
 =========

 Chef Resources are incredibly important to creating good, useful, reusable cookbooks.
 Yet people often don't create them because it's too hard.
-ChefDSL aims to change that.
+ChefResource aims to change that.

-ChefDSL is an attempt to make Chef Resources significantly easier and more fun to create, while being even more powerful.
+ChefResource is an attempt to make Chef Resources significantly easier and more fun to create, while being even more powerful.
 It does this by:

 - Vastly simplifying resource writing so you just make a "resource" and "recipe" in a single file.
 - Making good primitive resources easier to build with builtin test-and-set support.